Generative-Program-Analysis/GenSym/README.md

 - GenSym views fork-based symbolic execution as a concurrency semantics, therefore it generates code in continuation-passing style.
-In this way, the generated code that interleaves execution of different paths.
+In this way, the generated code can interleave the execution of different paths.

 - GenSym's efficient parallelism is achieved on top of its continuation-based code generation.
 Since continuations are first-class citizens, a global scheduler